JaneliaSciComp/G4_Display_Tools/docs/data-handling_analysis.md

 `create_settings_file('name of file', 'path to file');` You should give your file a meaningful name that indicates whether it is for a single fly, a particular group, or multiple groups.
 I recommend saving it inside your experiment folder so you do not forget which experiment it was made for.

-**Note: When you run an experiment through the Conductor, you may have it run single fly analysis automatically after the data has been processed.
+__Note__: When you run an experiment through the Conductor, you may have it run single fly analysis automatically after the data has been processed.
 If you do this, the conductor will open the settings file you provide and replace things specific to the current fly with updated values (ie, the genotype or path to the fly folder).
 It will then save a new analysis settings file for that particular fly inside the fly folder, and use that to run its analysis.
 So if you plan to use this feature, you can create one single-fly analysis settings file which is generic and save it in your experiment folder.
 The conductor will then use this to create a new analysis settings file for each specific fly and run the analysis automatically.
-Group analysis, however, must be done after the fact by you.**
+Group analysis, however, must be done after the fact by you.
+{:.warning}

 This settings file will be used to run the data analysis.
 Note that if a .mat file already exists with the name and filepath you specify, it will be replaced.